Brooks Ghost 10 Review

 The Ghost 10’s biggest strength is its versatility.
 The upper fit hits the sweet spot of interior space and secure hold, which applies to the balanced ride character.
 This versatility gives the Ghost multi-role capabilities to tackle marathons or the occasional training run.

-We like using premium materials in running shoes, a fast disappearing trend save for shoes such as the Glycerin, Ghost, and a few Saucony products.
-There are no evident signs of cost-cutting on the Ghost, which translates into a running experience that feels worth every dollar of its $120 MSRP.
+We like using premium materials in running shoes, a fast-disappearing trend saves for shoes such as the Glycerin, Ghost, and a few Saucony products.
+There are no evident signs of cost-cutting on the Ghost, translating into a running experience worth every dollar of its $120 MSRP.

 Below, the outsole grips well, and the density consistency of the upper midsole and the BioMogo insole give the ride its characteristic smoothness.